JakaMohorko/CG-pbrt-assignment/README.md

 ## Evaluation

-evaluation_files contains all files used for the projects evaluation and analysis, detailed in CGReport.pdf
+evaluation_files contains all files used for the projects evaluation and analysis, detailed in CGReport.pdf.
+The report also contains all usage instructions and parameters available to configure the material and sampling methods.

 #### evaluation1-4.pbrt